oracle-livelabs/adb/adb-loki/configure-and-push/configure-and-push.md

     <!-- Screenshot placeholder: Grafana showing alert log entries spanning multiple days -->

-    > **Tip:** Use the same technique for the audit trail, but start with a shorter interval (e.g., 1 hour) to avoid large backfills.
+    **Tip:** Use the same technique for the audit trail, but start with a shorter interval (e.g., 1 hour) to avoid large backfills.

 You may now **proceed to the next lab**.

 ## Acknowledgements

 - **Author** - German Viscuso, Product Manager, Oracle Autonomous AI Database
-- **Last Updated By/Date** - German Viscuso, April 2026
+- **Last Updated By/Date** - Vandana Rajamani, Consulting UA Developer, June 2026